Severe Wind Damage Can Make A mess

-Tornado and wind damage have been known to level some properties and yet leave neighboring homes intact.
-If your home has experienced storm damage, it is vital to have a storm damage restoration contractor tarp and repair your home promptly.
+Tornado and wind damage have been known to level some properties but leave neighboring homes intact.
+If your home has experienced wind storm damage, it is vital to have an experienced restoration contractor tarp and repair your home promptly.
 No one wants their home exposed to the elements.
-As a wind storm passes over your area, bringing with it damaging wind speeds of up to 60 mph, you start to wonder about the impact it could have on your home.
-As you check your property following the storm, you may find strewn debris on the ground like broken shingles.
-Looking at your home, you may notice that your gutters are cracked or flashing is dented.
+As a wind storm passes over your area, bringing with it damaging wind speeds of up to 60 mph, you may start to wonder about the impact it could have on your home.
+Checking your property following the storm, you may find strewn debris on the ground, like broken shingles, or notice cracked gutters or dented flashing on your home.

-The Avsten Construction Emergency Service crews will respond immediately and are available 24 hours a day, 365 days a year.
+If you suspect wind storm damage on your Hamilton Ohio or Greater Cincinnati home, call us at Avsten Construction.
+Our emergency service crews will respond immediately and are available 24 hours a day, 365 days a year.

 Identifying Wind Damage On A Roof